AymanFahim21/AymanFahim21.github.io/index.md

 ## About Me

-As a **Google Professional Cybersecurity Certificate** holder, I am proficient in programming languages like **Java, Python, C++, SQL, CSS/HTML, and Bash**.
-I’ve also gained hands-on experience through roles such as **CUNY Internship Program Tech Support Intern for NYCDOE**, where I worked on website maintenance, technical support, and data tracking.
+As a **Google Professional Cybersecurity Certificate** holder and a student of computer science, I am proficient in programming languages like **Java, Python, C++, SQL, CSS/HTML, and Bash**.
+My experience includes roles such as **CUNY Internship Program Tech Support Intern for NYCDOE**, where I contributed to website maintenance, technical support, and data tracking.

-When I’m not coding, I enjoy learning about emerging trends in cybersecurity, contributing to open-source projects, and teaching others about the importance of digital safety.
+I enjoy learning about emerging trends in cybersecurity, contributing to open-source projects, and honing my skills through academic and personal projects.

 ---